 For eight years, she was the co-chair of the national Working Group for U.S. Ratification of the UN Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW).
 She was actively involved in U.S. ratification of the UN Genocide Convention, the Convention Against Torture, the International Covenant on Civil and Political Rights, and the Convention Against Racial Discrimination.

-She was the representative for the Bahá’ís of the U.S. at the UN World Conference on Human Rights in Vienna and the Fourth World Conference on Women in Beijing.
+She was the representative for the Bahá’ís of the U.S. at the 1993 UN World Conference on Human Rights in Vienna and the 1995 Fourth World Conference on Women in Beijing.
 In March 2000, she served as a public sector adviser on the U.S. government delegation to the UN Commission on the Status of Women.

+Kit received the 2014 InterFaith Bridge Builders’ Award from the Interfaith Conference of Metropolitan Washington.
+In 2011, she received the National Award from the International Religious Liberty Association.
 She has spoken and published on human rights, religious freedom, international law, and the UN system, including at Harvard University and Law School, the University of Notre Dame, American University and Miami University.
 Her article, “A Campaign to Deter Genocide: The Bahá’í Experience,” was published in Genocide Watch by Yale University Press.

-Ms. Bigelow received her degree at Smith College where she was elected to Phi Beta Kappa.
+She received her degree at Smith College where she was elected to Phi Beta Kappa.
 She holds an MBA in international business from Georgetown University.
 Before her work for the National Spiritual Assembly, she held professional positions in both the public and private sectors in financial management and economic development.